Research Student Handbook

 - the student is keen to have a viva examination.

 The examination of PhD thesis requires a viva in all instances.

 It is important that you prepare for the viva .
 You are recommended to visit the University’s Researcher Development Online service, which has an e-learning course on ‘Preparing for your Viva’, and Researcher Development also has a ‘Preparing for your Viva’ session.

 Off-campus students will normally be required to visit the campus to attend their viva voce oral examination.

 On the basis of reading your thesis and the oral examination, the examiners will produce a joint report with a recommended outcome.
 At the first examination of an MbyRes, MPhil and PhD the recommendation will be made that either the degree may be awarded, or that the award of the degree should be subject to minor or major amendments being made to the thesis within a stated period.
-In many cases the outcome of the viva will be for the candidate to make minor amendments (such as corrections of typographical, spelling and grammatical errors and /or limited revisions of material in the thesis).
+In many cases the outcome of the examination will be for the candidate to make minor amendments (such as corrections of typographical, spelling and grammatical errors and /or limited revisions of material in the thesis).
 Minor amendments should be made within 12 weeks of receipt of the examiners’ instructions regarding what changes are required.
 Sometimes the examiners require major amendments, where more extensive revisions than that implied by a decision of minor amendments need to be made, but which will not normally require any significant extension of the original research to be undertaken.
 Major amendments need to be completed within 6 months of receipt of the examiners’ instructions regarding what changes are required.

-There are other possible outcome to the viva examination.
+There are other possible outcome to the examination.
 For full details and regulations, see the Code of Good Practice: Boards of Examiners for Degrees by Research

 Useful University documents relating to the examination process: